radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81.md

   ![Replication Journal Data Source](Media/replication-journal-datasource.jpg)

 Notice in the screenshot above, the syntax references the local node (internal name) as the replicationjournal.
-For other environments/clusters to reference this cluster as the replicationjournal, they should use the LDAPS endpoint (which you can view in Environment Operations Center > Environment Name > Overview.
+For other environments/clusters to reference this cluster as the replicationjournal, they should use the LDAPS endpoint (which you can view in Environment Operations Center > Environment Name > Overview).

 ![LDAPS Endpoint](Media/ldaps-endpoint.jpg)